dccesarcabrera/dccesarcabrera.github.io/_posts/2018-01-01-cesar-cabrera-key-west.md

 subtitle: FL, US
 ---

-Cesar, at the Southernmost Point of the Continental US.
-90 Miles from Cuba.
+Cesar, at the Southernmost Point of the continental US.
+90 miles from Cuba.

 ![Cesar at Key West](/img/blog/cesar-cabrera-key-west.jpg)